dazinator/AspNetCore-Identity-MultiDomain/README.md

 ```

 2. Start the website running.
-  Browse to `http://app.foo.com:57425/` and log in.
+3. Browse to `http://app.foo.com:57425/` and register a user account.
+(It will ask you to apply the EF migrations during this)
-  Browse to `http://app.bar.com:57426` and log in.
+4. Log in using your account.
+It will appear to succeed but you wont get an identity cookie, and the app still sees you as logged out.

 Issue:

-Want a seperate identity cookie per domain, but can't figure out how to do it!
+How do we set up identity cookies per domain?